AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 ## Input

-to set dates, you can use the following...
+This section lists the ways how you can format input dates.

 ### Unix Timestamp

-One of the ways to set dates is using [Unix timestamps](https://en.wikipedia.org/wiki/Unix_time).
+One of the available formats is the [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time).

 For example, *January 15, 2018* is set as: